LogtalkDotOrg/logtalk3/coding/codemirror/NOTES.md

 	https://codemirror.net/

-In order to use CodeMirror for editing Logtalk source files, copy the file `logtalk.js` to a `mode/logtalk` sub-directory of your CodeMirror installation directory.
+In order to use CodeMirror for editing Logtalk source files, copy (or update if already present) the files `logtalk.js` and `index.html` to a `mode/logtalk` sub-directory of your CodeMirror installation directory.

-The supporting files are work in progress and were obtained by converting the Ace mode using the `ace2cm` converter (and replacing `storage` by `meta` in the token types in the regular expressions):
+The supporting files are work in progress and were obtained by converting the Logtalk Ace mode using the `ace2cm` converter (and replacing `storage` by `meta` in the token types in the regular expressions):

 	https://github.com/espadrine/ace2cm

-The `logtalk.js` is licensed under the MIT license as other CodeMirror mode files.
+The `logtalk.js` and `index.html` files are licensed under the MIT license as other CodeMirror mode files.

 Supported themes must define CSS styles for `meta` and `variable`.
-Examples are `ambiance`, `blackboard`, and `erlang-dark`.
+Examples are `ambiance`, `blackboard`, `erlang-dark`, `lesser-dark`, and `mdn-like`.

-THESE SYNTAX COLORING SUPPORT FILES ARE UNDER DEVELOPMENT.